ksmetz/RNApipe/README.md

 	- <code>module load python/2.7.12</code>

 6. **Run RNApipe.py, selecting for the Project you want** \
-	Note: See [Detailed Usage](#detailed-usage) for other selection/input options, output customization options, and pipeline options.
+	Note: See [Detailed Usage: Input Parameters](#input-parameters) for other options to filter the samplesheet with.
+Other sections also detail how to change the [output file paths](#output-parameters), [what parts of the pipeline](#run-parameters) are run, and [how they are run](#command-parameters).
 	- <code>python /proj/phanstiel_lab/software/RNApipe/RNApipe.py --p PROJ [options]</code>

 7. **Review the run info printed to terminal screen**
-	- This includes the samples selected, samples merged together, stages to be run, and full path to output directory
+	- This will include the samples selected, samples merged together, stages to be run, and full path to output directory, among other info.
 	- If the information looks right, answer <code>hell yeah</code> and monitor your run with <code>squeue -u onyen</code>!
 It's a good idea to double check that no errors appear while the jobs are submitted.
 	- If the information looks wrong, answer <code>nah</code> and adjust your RNApipe.py options.